karashiiro/discord-png2fakegif/README.md

 # discord-png2fakegif
-Converts PNGs into (mostly) still GIFs that Discord recognizes as animated emots.
+Converts PNGs into (mostly) still GIFs that Discord recognizes as animated emotes.